The Preheating Stage on The Starobinsky Inflation after ACT: Conclusion

 \section{Conclusion}

-In this paper, we reinvestigate Starobinsky inflation, particularly the preheating stage, following the release of the ACT results.
-These results suggest a significant increase in the e-fold number ($N \simeq 75$) and constrain the reheating temperature to $T_\text{reh} \sim 10^4$ GeV if we adopt the $68\%$ confidence level.
-Consequently, the preheating and reheating mechanisms must be modified to align with these new results.
-Such a low reheating temperature affects the entire preheating stage, not just the reheating mechanism.
-In addition, the direct perturbative decay from the scalaron to scalar $\chi$ is strongly disfavored if the preheating mechanism is dominant and the high reheating temperature is implied.
-On the other hand, reheating via the decay of the scalaron to fermions $\psi$ is also disfavored if the preheating stage is dominant, although less severely, due to the possibility of achieving a lower reheating temperature and its chirality nature.
+In this paper, we revisit Starobinsky inflation with particular focus on the reheating mechanism in light of recent ACT results, especially the ACT-LB data.
+These new observations place tighter constraints on the allowed parameter space of the model through the relation between the number of e-folds and the reheating temperature.
+In particular, achieving a sufficiently high reheating temperature favors an e-fold number in the range $N \simeq 55\text{--}56 $ with $T_\text{reh} \sim 10^{14}$ GeV, allowing Starobinsky inflation to remain consistent with the updated observational constraints.
+Consequently, the reheating mechanisms must be modified to align with these new results.
+Such a high reheating temperature affects the entire reheating mechanism related to the preheating stage.
+In addition, the direct perturbative decay after inflation from the scalaron to scalar $\chi$ is strongly disfavored if the preheating mechanism is dominant and the higher reheating temperature is expected.
+On the other hand, reheating via the decay of the scalaron to fermions $\psi$ is more severely disfavored.

+For the efficient preheating to occur, a certain initial condition of $\chi$ with $\chi(0)\gtrsim 10^{-3}M_P$ needs to exist at the start of preheating.
+This initial condition is believed to have existed because $\chi$ is a spectator field during inflation.
+The fluctuation of this spectator's field during inflation is beyond the scope of this paper.

 Ultimately, the reheating mechanism is realized through a specific preheating process.
 During resonance, the oscillating scalaron produces the scalar $\chi$.
 While fermion production is also possible, it is heavily suppressed due to the Pauli exclusion principle.
 During the preheating stage, perturbative decay of the scalaron and $\chi$ occurs but proceeds very slowly and does not contribute adequately to the reheating temperature.
-At the end of the preheating stage, the final burst of particle production from the scalaron to $\chi$, followed by the immediate decay of $\chi$ into fermions $\psi$, becomes the sole contributor to the reheating temperature.
+At the end of the preheating stage, the final burst of particle production from the scalaron to $\chi$, followed by the immediate decay into fermions $\psi$, becomes the sole contributor to the reheating temperature.
 The reheating mechanism via this mode is found to be consistent with our chosen parameters.